Components

 Include a label for the group that explains what the options refer to.

 Write clear, consistent labels for each option, ensuring they follow the same linguistic pattern.
-Use Tooltip to provide hints when needed, especially when using icons only.
+Use tooltip to provide hints when needed, especially when using icons only.